Privacy & Trust

 Student privacy isn't a feature.
 It's a foundation.

 Blini is built for schools.
-That means student data protection is baked into every design decision, not added as an afterthought.
+That means student data protection is baked into every design decision: in eBlini (the browser-based practice tool) and in the Blini physical device.
+It's not added as an afterthought.
 Here's exactly how we handle data, and what protections are in place.

 Our core commitments

-No personal data on the device
+No personal data stored during practice

 Data transfers only to the device owner

 When a student syncs their Blini device, data can only be transferred to the account of that device's registered owner.
-There is no way for a student to accidentally — or intentionally — access or transfer a peer's practice data.
+There is no way for a student to accidentally (or intentionally) access or transfer a peer's practice data.

 Data is used only to serve students and teachers

-At the class level, practice data collected by Blini is used exclusively to generate student insights and teacher analytics within the Blini platform.
+Practice data collected by Blini is used exclusively to generate student insights and teacher analytics within the Blini platform.
 No secondary use.
 No behavioral profiling.
 No third-party analytics.

 We never sell student data